nhm38/ECE4960/lab4-page.md

 ## Test 4
 ### Drift
-While attempting to manually drive in a straight line, the RC car tend to drift to the RC car's left.
+While attempting to manually drive in a straight line, the RC car tends to drift to the RC car'sits left.
 The car was driving on smooth hard wood floors.
 I checked the levelness of the surface using an app on my iPhone.

 Surface Levelness at the starting point
 ![Start Surface Level](img/lab4/Lab4-start.jpg)